-The University of Tennessee Research Foundation (UTRF) is announcing a call for submissions for the twelfth annual UTRF Technology Maturation Grant program.
-The annual maturation program aims to assist researches in advancing new technologies on the path to market by awarding up to $15,000 in direct costs to the highest ranking proposals.
+The University of Tennessee Research Foundation (UTRF) is announcing a call for submissions for its 13th annual maturation program.
+The UTRF Technology Maturation Grant aims to assist innovators in advancing new technologies on the path to market by awarding up to $15,000 in direct costs to the highest ranking proposals.
 The program is open to researchers, faculty, staff, and students across all University of Tennessee campuses and institutes.
-Proposals are due to your Campus Research Office by 5:00 p.m., October 24, 2019.
+All proposals are due to your designated campus research office by 5:00 p.m., October 23, 2020.

-Please note the new format: All applications must use the official UTRF Technology Maturation Grant Proposal template.
+Applicants must complete and submit the official UTRF Technology Maturation Grant Proposal form.

 - Open to all UT researchers, faculty, staff and students at all campuses and institutes.

 - Projects must be related to an existing UT invention disclosure, OR a proposal can be accompanied by a new UT invention/creation disclosure.
 (Visit idea.tennessee.edu to submit a new invention disclosure.)

 - All proposals should clearly respond to the four questions.

 - Proposals that only generate basic research results should not be submitted.